10 Sun Safety Top Tips You Need To Know Now – IrishSkin.ie

 Choose a sunscreen with an SPF of at least 30+, with high UVA protection (ideally 4 or 5 stars), and water-resistant if you intend on swimming, in addition to protective clothing and shade.

-Correct use: don’t be lulled into a false sense of security!
-Sunscreen should not be your main method of sun protection – you should also seek shade (particularly between 11am -4pm when UV rays are strongest) and wear sun protective clothing.
+- Correct use: don’t be lulled into a false sense of security!
+Sunscreen should not be your main method of sun protection – you should also seek shade (particularly between 11am -3pm when UV rays are strongest) and wear sun protective clothing

 Know your skin type

-Some people think a tan is healthy, NOT TRUE!
-A tan indicates that skin has been damaged by UV radiation.
+Some people think a tan is healthy!
+NOT TRUE!
+A tan indicates that skin has been damaged by UV radiation, this damage is cumulative!

 Your risk of sunburn depends on your location, the time of year and time of day.
 Severe sunburns, especially in childhood, can lead to skin cancer including melanoma.
 So remember, no sunbaking and no sun burning.